 If you’ve done as much as you can with content length, true density, and titles, but your page isn’t ranking higher in Google, it’s time to start looking at other factors.

 Removing the number of images on a page will also impact the alt tag frequency and, as a result, the keyword density.
 So keep all of this in mind when editing.
-You could kill two birds with one stone if you realise that a page is over-optimised for keywords and saturated with heavy image files.
+You could kill two birds with one stone if you realize that a page is over-optimized for keywords and saturated with heavy image files.

 Repurpose culled words

 It hurts to have to delete entire sections of content just because it doesn’t fit into the recommended keyword length parameters.
 All that hard work goes down the drain as you rip out hundreds of words from blog posts.
 But before you simply delete and republish, try to find ways to use the words scheduled for deletion somewhere else.

 - 1. Move the paragraphs or phrases to another blog post to support the one you want to optimize.
 This helps increase the number of relevant internal links on your site and also helps promote the post you’re trying to improve.

 - 2. Use the rejected content on social media.
 Create an original Facebook or Instagram post using content that doesn’t live anywhere else.